Questioning Iran's nuclear program lands professor 18-month sentence

 Iran has one nuclear power station and has plans to build many more, saying that would free up more of its vast oil reserves for export.

-In newspaper articles and speeches, Professor Zibakalam said the money spent on the nuclear programme would be better spent on education and health.
+In newspaper articles and speeches, Professor Zibakalam said the money spent on the nuclear program would be better spent on education and health.

 He was hopeful his sentence would be quashed on appeal.